metasfresh/metasfresh-documentation/_howto_collection/EN/How_do_I_update_metasfresh_using_Docker.md

 1. stop all docker containers
 1. backup of the docker-workspace
-1. Löschen der images app webui und webapi vom host
+1. deleting the images of app, webui and webapi
 1. retrieve new docker files from github
 1. change hostname in config.js
 1. rebuild images